ministryofjustice/itpolicycontent/content/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 - tell your line manager straight away
 - fill in a [security incident form](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/)
 - email the form to: [itservicedesk@justice.gsi.gov.uk](mailto:itservicedesk@justice.gsi.gov.uk)

+If MOJ data or information is lost or compromised, [report it as a data loss](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/report-a-data-loss/).

 Find out more about [how to report a security incident](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/).